 code have been removed for better view).
 Once insertsort is loaded, SimpleScalar GCC is invoked by Chronos for compilation.
 Subsequently, the assembly code (shown on the right pane in Figure 3) is obtained by objdump in SimpleScalar toolset.
 The association between source code and assembly code is provided by the SimpleScalar toolkit.
-It is very useful in practice, since it allows the user to add functional constraints about the program at the source code level.
-These constraints automatically get translated to constraints on execution of basic blocks in the assembly-level control flow graph.
+It is very useful in practice, since it allows the user to add functional constraints about the program at the source code level; these constraints automatically get translated to constraints on execution of basic blocks in the assembly-level control flow graph.

 Step 2: Path analysis.
 Chronos then performs program path analysis.
 It constructs insertsort's control flow graph (shown on the third pane in Figure 3), and formulates a set of control flow constraints.
 These constraints, as part of the final ILP file insertsort.lp, are shown in Figure 4(a).
-For example, the line $b4-d4{-}5-d4{-}1 = 0$ captures the flow constraint that the execution count of basic block 4 (denoted as b4) is equal to its outgoing flows ($d4{-}5$ and $d4{-}1$ denote the transfers from block 4 to block 5 and block 1 respectively).
-Similarly, the line $b4 - d1{-}4 - d3{-}4 = 0$ captures the flow constraint that the execution count of basic block 4 is equal to its incoming flows.
+For example, the line $b4-d4{-}5-d4{-}1=0$ captures the flow constraint that the execution count of basic block 4 (denoted as b4) is equal to its outgoing flows ($d4{-5}$ and $d{4.1}$ denote the transfers from block 4 to block 5 and block 1 respectively).
+Similarly, the line $b4 - d1_4 - d3_4 = 0$ captures the flow constraint that the execution count of basic block 4 is equal to its incoming flows.
 Note that the block identifiers in Figure 4(a) actually denote "transformed blocks".
 Chronos transforms the individual control flow graphs of each procedure into a global control flow graph by traversing the procedure call graph of the program.
+In case the user is interested in knowing the corresponding procedure and original block of a transformed block, there is a function implemented in Chronos that can be enabled to dump out their mapping.
+In this case study, since insertsort is a single-procedure benchmark, the mapping is straightforward - the transformed block number is the same as the original block number.